the-boobook/Excel-Lambda-Chrono/README.md

 CALENDAR_FROM_JDATE    | Returns the calendar date and local time of day for a given Julian Date and time zone offset.
 TIME_DECIMAL_TO_HMS    | Returns the 24 hour timekeeping representation of a decimal time value.
 HMS_TO_TIME_DECIMAL    | Returns a decimal time as a fraction of a day from a 24 hour timekeeping value of time.
-ADD_TIMESPAN           | Returns the Julian Date of the addition of the provided calendar date and time of day and a timespan complication.
+JDN_LOCAL_ADDITION     | Returns the addition of a timespan complication to a given local Julian Day Number and local time of day.
+JDATE_ADDITION         | Returns the addition of a timespan complication to a given Julian Date.
 RESOLVE_DATE           | Returns a calendar date from provided decimal year, months, days and time.

 DELTA                  | <!-- -->